mamitech/datadog-laravel-metric/README.md

 - host
 - status_code

+### 'tag_transformers'

+On the Middleware, you can transform (modify) array of tags before it's sent to datadog.
+To do that, you have to write your own class in your Laravel app and `implements \Mamitech\DatadogLaravelMetric\TagTransformer`.

+Then, put the class names inside the array.
+For example, please refer to class `TransformerForTest` inside `tests/Middleware/SendRequestDatadogMetricTest.php`.

 ## ENV value

 As mentioned in config file, these are the ENV values that can be set for configuration